UPDATED on February 6, 2020

 To further encourage foreign investment in the United States through the EB-5 program, Congress created a pilot program in 1993.
 This pilot program enabled U.S. Citizenship and Immigration Services (USCIS) to approve regional centers to facilitate EB-5 investments in defined geographic areas and in approved categories.
 Regional centers generally offer individual entrepreneur investors advantages when applying for EB-5 visas.
 A total of 3,000 of the 10,000 visas offered to EB-5 investors each year are set aside specifically for investment petitions submitted through regional center projects.

 An EB-5 Regional Center is an organization that sponsors projects under the EB-5 program.
 A regional center can be any private or public economic entity that is involved with the promotion of increased domestic capital, job creation, improved regional productivity, and increased economic growth.
 The regional center staff professionally manages regional center projects.
 Investors are not required to and generally do not actively manage their EB-5 investments on a daily basis.
 Moreover, regional center projects have the advantage that both direct and indirect job creation is recognized by USCIS to meet the EB-5 program requirement of 10 full-time jobs per EB-5 investor in a new commercial enterprise.

-Most of the existing regional centers have been approved as targeted employment area (TEA) investments, thus qualifying for the reduced $500,000 investment requirement – see 8 C.F.R. § 204.6 (e).
-In addition, only USCIS can approve regional centers to handle projects within specific industries.
+Most of the existing regional centers have been approved as targeted employment area (TEA) investments, thus qualifying for the reduced $900,000 investment requirement – see 8 C.F.R. § 204.6 (e).

 Despite the advantages, starting a new regional center is an expensive and time-consuming process.
 It can easily take one to two years to gain USCIS approval, if such approval is ever granted.
 Additionally, the application process and ancillary expenses can cost tens of thousands of dollars.